advanced-stack/py-llm-core/README.md

 # PyLLMCore

+## Important note

+PyLLMCore v3 comes with breaking changes.
+The goal behind the v3 is to be able to take full advantages of LLMs as fast as possible (documentation takes 5 min to read).

+For developers using the 2.x versions, you may want to stick to the latest 2.8.15 version.
+However the 2.x branch won't be maintained (contact me at pa.schembri@advanced-stack.com if you need help).

+The latest version comes with major simplifications to be even easier to use.

+See the following quick start guide.

 ## Overview

 PyLLMCore is a light-weighted interface with Large Language Models.

 It comes with native support:
-- OpenAI (Official API + Azure)
+- OpenAI
-- MistralAI (Official API + Azure)
+- MistralAI
-- Open weights models (GGUF) thanks to `llama-cpp-python` bindings
+- a wide range of open-weights models (GGUF) thanks to `llama-cpp-python` bindings

 ## Expected benefits and reasons to use PyLLMCore

 - Simple to use and to understand
 - Pythonic API
+- Easy hacking
 - As little dependencies as possible
 - Structures are *everywhere* provided by the standard library `dataclasses` module
 - Easy swapping between models
-- High-level API with the `assistants` module (these higher-level utility classes may be moved to a dedicated package)

 ## Why you shouldn't use PyLLMCore